Dereumaux-Adrien/flutter_age_estimation_exercise/README.md

 ## Timestamps
 Started (everything set up) at 19:00

 First "full" version of the app as required at 22:00

+Added Icons and splash screens at 22:30

+After sleeping on it, added error management the next day in about 30 minutes (16:30 - 17:00)

 ## Getting Started